alan191006/torch_activation/README.md

 m(x)
 ```

-Activation functions can be imported directly from the package, such as torch_activation.CoLU, or from submodules, such as torch_activation.non_linear.CoLU.
+Activation functions can be imported directly from the package, such as `torch_activation.CoLU`, or from submodules, such as `torch_activation.non_linear.CoLU`.

 For a comprehensive list of available functions, please refer to the [LIST_OF_FUNCTION](LIST_OF_FUNCTION.md) file.

+To learn more about usage, please refer to [Documentation]()

 We hope you find PyTorch Activations useful for your experimentation and model development.
 Enjoy exploring different activation functions!